menu

 Occupations and Workforce

-When you are in Wayland, you'll notice that it is more blue-collar than most other communities in America.
-39.69% of Wayland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Wayland is a blue-collar town, with 39.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wayland is a village of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Wayland who work in healthcare (13.93%), management occupations (7.38%), and office and administrative support (7.24%).

 Setting & Lifestyle